jordles/notes/React.md

 Props (short for properties) / custom attributes are a way to pass data from a parent component to a child component in React.
 They are used to configure the child component and can be any valid JavaScript value, including strings, numbers, arrays, objects, and functions.

+Props can receive values like JSX code, strings, numbers, arrays, objects, and functions.
+They are passed to a component as attributes in JSX, similar to how HTML attributes are passed to HTML elements.

 ==Recall that html elements inside JSX are technically React components, so attributes passed to html elements in JSX are also props.==

 __Props are passed to a component using the `props` object.__ You can access props using the `this.props` keyword inside a class component.